Apply for Admission

-The MLIS priority application deadlines are March 1 (to start in Fall semester) and October 1 (to start in Spring semester).
+The MLIS priority application deadlines are March 1 (to start in Summer or Fall) and October 1 (to start in Spring).
 Applications received after the deadline will be reviewed on a space-available basis.

 Submit a $35 non-refundable application fee.
 Make check or money order payable to St. Catherine University.
 This fee is waived for students who previously: